diogomachado/diogomachado/README.md

 - Isaac Delormi Personal Trainner (iOS|Android|Article)

 #### Experiments
-- (Spotify Random)[https://spotifyrandom.netlify.app/]: A web-app that to suggest for the user logged on Spotify new musics to listen
+- [Spotify Random](https://spotifyrandom.netlify.app/): A web-app that to suggest for the user logged on Spotify new musics to listen

 #### Social Network
 - [Twitter](https://twitter.com/tec_diogo)